Disentangling peripheral hearing loss from central and cognitive effects on speech intelligibility in older adults: GESI

 where $f_{p,i}$ represents the peak frequency of the $i$-th channel in the GCFB. $F_o(\tau)$ denotes the fundamental frequency of the reference speech at frame time $\tau$, which can be estimated using tools such as the WORLD speech synthesizer \citep{morise2016world}.
 However, for certain sounds, such as some consonants where there is no $F_o$, a small positive value close to zero is assigned.
 This ensures that the sum of $w_i^{(SSI)}(\tau)$ for all $i$ is equal to 1. $h_{max}$ is a constant that determines the boundary between where the weight value $w_i'(\tau)$ gradually increases and where it becomes 1.
 This comes from the upper limit of the horizontal axis $h$ in the SSI.

-The weighting function $w_i^{(Ef)}$ represents the efficiency of extracting information from the GCFB outputs above the absolute threshold (AT).
+The weighting function $w_i^{(Ef)}$ represents the efficiency of extracting information from the GCFB outputs above the AT.
 As age-related HL gradually progresses, individuals may compensate by extracting speech information from the remaining audible regions, potentially increasing overall efficiency.
 We formulate this effect as a weighting function.
 Let \( EP_i^{(Ave)} \) be the average EP value over all time frames $\tau$ for the $i$-th GCFB channel (total $N$ channels).
-Channels where this value exceeds the AT (i.e., 0~dB) can be considered as contributing to the information extraction.
+Channels where this value exceeds the absolute threshold (AT, i.e., 0~dB) can be considered as contributing to the information extraction.
 Defining the number of such audible channels as \( N_{AT} \), the weighting function \( w_i^{(Ef)} \) is formulated as follows.

 where $\eta$ is a constant representing the efficiency.
-The efficiency $\eta$ may depend on factors such as listening effort, concentration, and cognitive processes.
-Therefore, it may enable us to incorporate cognitive factors into SI prediction using GESI, which consists solely of bottom-up processes.
-In this study, the value of $\eta$ was set to 0.7, as it was in the previous OA study and based on preliminary predictions.
+In this study, the value of $\eta$ was set at 0.7, consistent with the previous OA study.
+Efficiency may depend on cognitive factors, such as listening effort, concentration, and experience.
+Furthermore, efficiency may vary by channel.
+Future studies may be able to incorporate these factors, even partially, into GESI.

 The overall similarity index $d$ is obtained by weighting and averaging $S_{ij}$ in Eq.~\ref{eq:similarity} by all $i$ and $j$ .

 where $w_j$ is a weighting function applied to each MFB channel.
 In this study, $w_j=1$ is used, but is adjustable.